phsk69/dart-noob/README.md

 - `build.sh`: Builds the aoc2015 executable and runs all the days with only the required arguments
 - `docs.sh`: Generates API documentation through `dart doc` and opens the resulting html via syscall
 - `ship.sh`
-  - Builds the project
+  - Builds the project (currently only for MacOS)
   - Generates a fresh set of doc files with `dart doc`
-  - Stages the entire project in git and pushes it with 'auto commit' as commit msg
+  - Stages the entire project in git and pushes it with 'auto commit' as commit msg to the current branch